emilyise/bisulfite_align_nf/README.md

     --skip_fastqc                       Skips FastQC of raw reads
-    --skip_trim                         Skips read trimming; will automatically skip raw read FastQC step --skip_align                        Skips Bismark Alignment; must be invoked if --skip_dedup                        Skips BAM deduplication; automatically invoked with "--rrbs true" --skip_extract                      Skips Bismark methylation call extraction
+    --skip_trim                         Skips read trimming; will automatically skip raw read FastQC step --skip_align                        Skips Bismark Alignment; automatically invoked when "--bams" provided --skip_dedup                        Skips BAM deduplication; automatically invoked with "--rrbs" --skip_extract                      Skips Bismark methylation call extraction

-    --trimmed_reads [file]              Use in place of --reads to align trimmed read fastq files when "--skip_trim" supplied --bams [file]                       Use when skipping alignment or deduplication.
-If running deduplication input raw BAMs.
-If performing methylation call extraction from deduplicated bams "--skip_align" MUST be invoked.
-For methylation call extraction from RRBS bams invoke both "--rrbs" and "--skip_align"
+    --trimmed_reads [file]              Use in place of --reads to align trimmed read fastq files when "--skip_trim" supplied --bams [file]                       Use when skipping alignment and/or deduplication.
+If running deduplication input raw aligned BAMs.
+If performing methylation call extraction from bams "--skip_align" is automatically invoked.
+Invoke "--skip_dedup" if deduplication is not desired for input
+                                        BAMs.
+For methylation call extraction from RRBS bams invoking only "--rrbs" is needed

 Trim Galore!
 Options: